Higher-order multilinear Poincar\'e and Sobolev inequalities in Carnot groups: Introduction

 Bilinear (and multilinear) Poincar\'e inequalities such as

-where ${h}_B = \frac{1}{|B|} \int_B h(x) \, dx$ and ${\bf{Y}}$ is a collection of vector fields satisfying H\"ormander's condition, were introduced and studied in \cite{MMN10} in the context of Carnot-Carath\'eodory spaces.
+where ${\bf{X}}$ is a collection of vector fields satisfying H\"ormander's condition, were introduced and studied in \cite{MMN10} in the context of Carnot-Carath\'eodory spaces.
+Here $\frac{1}{2}<p\le q<\infty$ with $\frac{1}{p}=\frac{1}{p_1}+\frac{1}{p_2},$ and the weights satisfy certain Muckenhoupt weights-type conditions involving these indices.
 Such inequalities provide a valid alternative to inequalities of the type

 which fail when $0 < p < 1$.
 Higher-order versions of \eqref{Poinpq}, for instance,

 where the supremum is taken over all polynomials $P(x)$ of degree less than two, also fail in general for $0<p<1$ (see Remark~\ref{counterexample}).
 By H\"older's inequality a natural substitute for \eqref{Poinpq2} is given by